East of Havana

 East of Havana is a 2006 documentary film co-produced by South African actress Charlize Theron.
 The film features three young Cuban rappers: Soandry, Magyori, and Mikki and centers on their experiences in the Cuban underground hip hop scene.

-Charlize Theron attended SXSW Film Festival to introduce her productions new movie titled “East of Havana".
+Charlize Theron presented this film at the SXSW Film Festival.
 The movie chronicles the journey of three underground hip hop artists in Cuba.